1906 Alumni v South Africa football match

-The 1906 Alumni v South Africa was an friendly football match played between Argentine club Alumni and the South Africa national team (then affiliated with English "The Football Association").
+The 1906 Alumni v South Africa was a friendly football match played between Argentine club Alumni and the South Africa national team (then affiliated with English "The Football Association").
 The match was part of the South Africa tour to South America in 1906.

 The match, won by Alumni 1–0 with a goal by Alfredo Brown, is notable for having been the first victory of an Argentine football team over a British-related side.
 Alumni was also the only South American team that could defeat the British side, which won 11 out of 12 matches played.